This page has links to helpful resources for:

 In some areas, there are services you can pay to help you with supported decision-making

-- Website - Adult Guardianship Services external supports New Zealanders 18 years and older who have difficulty with decision-making and/or communication.
+- Adult Guardianship and Life Skills for Adults by Adult Guardianship Services. external Adult Guardianship Services supports New Zealanders 18 years and older who have difficulty with decision-making and/or communication.

 Needs assessment